Time Ark

 I’d heard about a new shop in the Lacaille pod, but an hour in that cluttered maze hadn’t turned up a thing.
 My Lacaillean is fair, but I didn’t ask directions because those bugs will talk your ear off if you make the mistake of showing the least interest.
 It’s “What’s your hive family?” and “Are you hungry?”—the answer to that should always be no—and “Who do you think has a deep enough bench to win the Cup this year?”

-Finding myself at the same lock I’d come in by, I decided the principled thing to do was give up.
+Finding myself at the same lock I’d come in by, I conceded defeat.
 I could always try again tomorrow to locate this shop where odd tech had surfaced, even though all I’d seen today was worn‑out fuel valves, frozen gauges, and outmoded control panels.
 Besides, salvage isn’t my usual line.

-Ten years ago, a boy was sent up the Elevator on an errand.
-Being too young and stupid to know better, he got stranded with no money and no way back down.
-Nobody on‑planet showed much concern, and contacting the authorities would’ve brought up awkward questions, so his world shrunk to making it to the next day.
+Once upon a time, an errand boy climbed the beanstalk.
+Being too young and stupid to know better, he got stranded with no money and no way down.
+His employer abruptly became unreachable, and contacting the authorities would’ve raised awkward questions, so his world shrunk to making it to the next day.
 He fended off hunger and capitulations sometimes chosen by the starving.
-He fended off indentureship and criminal crews scouting for vulnerable recruits.
+He fended off indentureship and criminal crews scouting vulnerable recruits.
 He fended for himself because nobody really wants to help you when you can’t help them back.
 Not an inspirational story, but there you are.

 Maybe that’s why helping people, the unfortunate and the unsophisticated, became my occupation.
-I help them devise solutions to their problems.
-I make connections for them mysterious to the uninitiated.
+Some need help solving problems.
+Others seek connections mysterious to the uninitiated.
 And if in the end one or two are unburdened from excess credits, they probably had it coming.

 After exiting the Lacaille pod, I went home to freshen up before meeting Raina.
-I couldn’t wait to take a long look into her blue eyes, the color of the sky—sky as I remember it anyway.
-I first saw her standing outside a hubtram depot, with the wobbly legs of a new arrival, dressed in standard business attire favored by station administration.
-She surveyed passersby as if expecting to be met by someone, and when I approached she smiled as though I might be her escort.
+I couldn’t wait to take a long look into her sky‑blue eyes, the color of sky as I remember it anyway.
+I first saw her standing outside a hubtram depot, with the wobbly legs of a new arrival, dressed in standard station administration attire.
+She surveyed passersby as if expecting to be met by someone, and when I approached, she smiled as though I might be her escort.

 I said, “Excuse me, do you know where the Cancri Embassy is?”
 The hopeful expression on her face slumped.
-“I know it’s near the admin offices, but when I went by them a couple minutes ago, I couldn’t remember if it was up‑spin or down and got confused.”
+“I know it’s near the admin offices, but when I went by them a couple minutes ago, I forgot if its up‑spin or down.”

 Her smile returned, and she replied, “Let’s go to Administration, and we can look for the embassy from there.”